kaycebasques/checker/README.md

 1. `npm i`
 1. `npm run check`

-The results will be written to `report.txt`.
+The results will be written to `report.txt` as JSON.
+Needed redirects will be written to `redirects.txt`.